Mercor-Intelligence/apex-evals/docs/ENVIRONMENT.md

-## evalinfra Python package – Environment & configuration
+## apex-eval Python package – Environment & configuration

-This document lists the main environment variables and configuration expectations for using the `evalinfra` Python package for single-task generation and grading.
+This document lists the main environment variables and configuration expectations for using the `apex-eval` Python package for single-task generation and grading.

 Always create and activate a virtual environment before installing and running Python scripts.